CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC_GPO_Software_Deployment.md

 gpresult /r
 ```

-This showed the user policies, but Chrome was deployed under Computer Configuration.
+This showed user policy results, but Chrome was deployed under Computer Configuration.

-That meant I needed to verify the computer-side policy instead.
+That meant I needed to verify the computer-side policy instead:

 ```cmd
 gpresult /scope computer /r